drago-ex/translator/readme.md

 ## Creating translation files

-Anywhere in a project we create a file called cs.ini in which we will define the necessary translation.
+Anywhere in a project we create a file called en.ini in which we will define the necessary translation.

 ```ini
 hello.world = Hello world